-Pellew’s reputation and fame, already great, reached new levels after this action which was perhaps the only instance of a ship-of-the-line being destroyed by frigates.
+Pellew’s reputation and fame, already great, reached new levels after this action which was an unusual – and perhaps unique – instance of a ship-of-the-line being destroyed by frigates.
 The circumstances were however exceptional and few captains other than Pellew would have dared turn storm and darkness into weapons against the larger ship.

 Few more desperate actions were fought in the Age of Fighting Sail.

 1877: Lieutenant Nicholas Dawlish is hungry for promotion.
 He’s chosen service on the Royal Navy’s hazardous Anti-Slavery patrol off East Africa for the opportunities it brings to make his name.
 But a shipment of slaves has slipped through his fingers and now his reputation, and his chance of promotion, are at risk.
 He’ll stop at nothing to save them, even if the means are illegal . . .